muratk3n/thirdwave/en/README.md

 ---

+Lose-Lose

-"Amid escalation, Israel's Arab allies walk a diplomatic tightrope..
-The escalation of violence in Israel and the Palestinian territories is straining Israel's relations with the Arab world.
+"The escalation of violence in Israel and the Palestinian territories is straining Israel's relations with the Arab world.
 Countries that have agreed to a normalization of bilateral relations are now under pressure"

 ---

-This minority usually causes no trouble..
-They truly must be up in arms about the latest situation.
-Sad.
+The Arab minority does not usuallly cause no trouble..
+They must be up in arms about the latest situation.

 SWI: "Israel's Arab minority - Palestinian by heritage, Israeli by citizenship - is mostly descended from the Palestinians..
 Most are